I took a tour of Battersea Power Station this week.

 The power station itself was decommissioned in 1983, leaving behind this beautiful art Deco building,

 It then fell into a state of disrepair.
-At one point there were plans to open a theme park there, however the cost of maintaining the Grade 2 listed building proved too much and the idea was abandoned.
+At one point there were plans to open a theme park, however the cost of maintaining the Grade 2 listed building proved too much and the idea was abandoned.

 In the end, after more than thirty years, it was bought by a Malaysian consortium and work began to make it into luxury flats.
 Just what London needs eh?
 More luxury apartments that the locals can’t afford, bought up by investors from China who never even visit.